Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Introduction

 \section{Introduction}

-Reinforcement Learning (RL)~\citep{sutton2018reinforcement} is a popular model for systems involving real-time sequential decision-making and has applications in many fields such as robotics, natural language processing~\citep{ibarz2021train,sodhi2023effectiveness}.~An agent interacts sequentially with an environment by applying actions and gathers rewards.~The environment is modeled as a Markov decision process (MDP)~\citep{puterman2014markov}.
-The agent does not know the transition probabilities and reward function of the underlying MDP.~Its goal is to choose actions sequentially so as to maximize the cumulative rewards.
+Reinforcement Learning (RL)~\citep{sutton2018reinforcement} is a popular model for systems involving real-time sequential decision-making and has applications in many fields such as robotics, natural language processing~\citep{ibarz2021train,sodhi2023effectiveness}.~An agent interacts sequentially with an environment by applying actions and gathers rewards.~The environment is modeled as a Markov decision process (MDP)~\citep{puterman2014markov}, its transition probabilities are not known to the agent.~Its goal is to choose actions sequentially so as to maximize the cumulative rewards.

-~The current work studies infinite-horizon average reward MDPs and derives RL algorithms for \textit{continuous} state-action spaces that are endowed with a metric.~Though discrete MDPs and linear MDPs have been studied in detail in RL literature, they are not suitable for real-world applications which mostly involve nonlinear systems that reside on continuous spaces~\citep{kumar2021rma}.~For continuous spaces,~the learning regret could grow linearly with time horizon $T$ unless the problem has some structure~\citep{kleinberg2008multi}.~We focus on Lipschitz MDPs, which is a very general class and subsumes several popular classes such as linear MDPs~\citep{jin2020provably}, RKHS MDPs~\citep{chowdhury2019online}, linear mixture models, RKHS approximation, and the nonlinear function approximation framework~\citep{osband2014model,kakade2020information}.~See~\cite{maran2024no,maran2024projection} for more details.
+The current work develops an RL algorithm for infinite-horizon average reward Lipschitz MDPs on metric spaces.~Popular frameworks such as tabular and linear MDPs that have been well-studied in detail in RL literature, are not suitable for real-world applications since these typically involve nonlinear systems that reside on continuous spaces~\citep{kumar2021rma}.~For continuous spaces,~the learning regret could grow linearly with time horizon $T$ unless the problem has some structure~\citep{kleinberg2008multi}.~Hence, we focus on Lipschitz MDPs, which is a very general class and subsumes several popular classes such as linear MDPs~\citep{jin2020provably}, RKHS MDPs~\citep{chowdhury2019online}, linear mixture models, RKHS approximation, and the nonlinear function approximation framework~\citep{osband2014model,kakade2020information}.~See~\cite{maran2024no,maran2024projection} for more details.